Upbit Unveils Giwa Testnet at D Conference 2025

 Giwa, short for Global Infrastructure for Web3 Access, is built using the Optimism Foundation’s OP Stack.
 According to its documentation, the network will support one-second block times while leveraging Ethereum’s security for transaction settlement.
 The project’s stated mission is to make Web3 infrastructure “easy and fun for everyone.”

 The testnet, called Giwa Sepolia, already includes developer tools for migrating Ethereum Virtual Machine (EVM) compatible smart contracts.
 A dedicated block explorer is also live to track network activity.
-While Upbit has not yet announced a mainnet launch date, the move suggests ambitions to evolve from an exchange into a broader Web3 infrastructure provider.
+Although Upbit has not yet disclosed a mainnet launch date, the action indicates aspirations to develop from an exchange into a more comprehensive provider of Web3 infrastructure.

 Giwa Testnet Goes Live with Built-In Developer Tools